Disabled Children Register (BAND) and Max Card

 If you would like yours and your child's/children's details removed, you can delete them once logged into your account.

-Max Card is a discount scheme for children with SEND aged 0 to 19.
+Max Card is a discount scheme for children with SEND up to 25 years.

 It allows families to visit hundreds of attractions across the UK for free or at a discounted rate.